Generalized Animal Imitator: Agile Locomotion with Versatile Motion Prior: Learn Versatile Instructable Motion Prior ( VIM )

-\textbf{Learning Skill Style:} Capturing the style of a reference motion, in addition to its functionality, enriches the application by meeting criteria such as energy efficiency, robot safety, and facilitating human-robot interaction.
-Drawing inspiration from how humans learn - starting by emulating the broader style before focusing on intricate joint movements - our robot first mimics the broader locomotion style with an adversarial style reward and later refines its technique with a joint angle tracking reward.
+\textbf{Learning Skill Style:} Capturing the style of a reference motion, in addition to its functionality, expands the application of the locomotion skills by meeting criteria such as energy efficiency, and robot safety.
+Drawing inspiration from how humans learn \cite{fitts1967human, bernstein1996dexterity} - starting by emulating the broader style before focusing on intricate joint movements - our robot first mimics the broader locomotion style with an adversarial style reward and later refines its technique with a joint angle tracking reward.

-\textbf{Adversarial Stylization Reward:} To swiftly encapsulate the style of the locomotion skill, we train distinct discriminators $D_{i}, \ i=1..n$ for all $n$ reference motions separately to distinguish robot transitions from the transition of the specific reference motion\cite{2021-TOG-AMP, vollenweider2022advanced} and use the output to provide high-level feedback to the agent.
-Specifically, our discriminator is trained with the following objective:
+\textbf{Adversarial Stylization Reward:} We train discriminators $D_{i},\ i=1..N$ for all $N$ reference motions separately to distinguish robot transitions from the transition of reference motion \cite{2021-TOG-AMP, vollenweider2022advanced} and use the output to provide high-level feedback to the agent.
+Our discriminator is trained with: {